TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - You are given two sorted arrays arr1 and arr2.
 - You must return the median of the combined sorted array without merging (optimal approach).
 - Median rules:
-  * If total length is odd â†’ return the middle element.
+  * If total length is odd → return the middle element.
-  * If even â†’ return average of the two middle elements.
+  * If even → return average of the two middle elements.
 ---

 ## 2. Constraints

-- 0 â‰¤ m, n â‰¤ 1000
+- 0 ≤ m, n ≤ 1000
-- 1 â‰¤ m + n â‰¤ 2000
+- 1 ≤ m + n ≤ 2000
 - Values can be negative.
 ---